The Hobbit (film series): First stages

 In March 2005, Jackson launched a lawsuit against New Line, claiming he had lost revenue from merchandising, video, and computer games releases associated with The Fellowship of the Ring.
 He did not seek a specific settlement, but requested an audit to see whether New Line had withheld money owed him.
 Although Jackson wanted it settled before he would make the film, he felt the lawsuit was minor and that New Line would still let him make The Hobbit.
 New Line co-founder Robert Shaye was annoyed with the lawsuit and said in January 2007 that Jackson would never again direct a film for New Line, accusing him of being greedy.
-MGM boss Harry Sloan halted development, as he wanted Jackson to be involved.
-By August, after a string of flops, Shaye tried to repair his relationship with the director.
+Metro-Goldwyn-Mayer halted development, as Sloan wanted Jackson to be involved.
+By August, after a string of flops, Shaye tried to repair his relationship with Jackson.
 He said, "I really respect and admire Peter and would love for him to be creatively involved in some way in The Hobbit."
 The following month, New Line was fined $125,000 for failing to provide requested accounting documents.

-On 16 December 2007, New Line and MGM announced that Jackson would be executive producer of The Hobbit and its sequel.
+On 16 December 2007, New Line Cinema and MGM announced that Jackson would be executive producer of The Hobbit and its sequel.
 The two studios would co-finance the film and the latter studio (via 20th Century Fox) would distribute the film outside North America—New Line's first-ever such deal with another major studio.
-Each film's budget was estimated at US$150 million, compared to the US$94 million budget for each of the films in Jackson's Lord of the Rings trilogy.
-After completion of the merger of New Line Cinema with Warner Bros. in February 2008, the two parts were announced as scheduled for release in December 2011 and 2012.
+Each film's budget was estimated to be at $150 million, compared to the $94 million budget for each of the films in Jackson's Lord of the Rings trilogy.
+After completion of the merger of New Line Cinema with Warner Bros.
+Pictures in February 2008, the two parts were announced as scheduled for release in December 2011 and December 2012.
 Producer Mark Ordesky, the executive producer of The Lord of the Rings, planned to return to supervise the prequels.
-Jackson explained he chose not to direct because it would have been unsatisfying to compete with his previous films.
+Jackson explained he chose not to originally direct The Hobbit because it would have been unsatisfying to compete with his previous films.